YaokaiYang-assaultmaster/LeetCode/Task Scheduling.md

 }
 ```

 Thus we have to think of another data structure to solve it.
 A list sorted based on frequencies works.
-We create a wrapper class to store the tasks and its corresponding frequencies.
+A wrapper class Task is created to store the tasks and its corresponding frequencies.
 The code is showed as following.

 ```
 class Task {